-Focusing on IoT security, ARCADIAN-IoT has a broad set of standards and industry specifications to consider.
+Focusing on IoT security, ARCADIAN-IoT had a broad set of standards and industry specifications to consider.
 While aware of the relevant security standards, the consortium partners decided to target the ones to which ARCADIAN-IoT results could provide relevant contributions, and that are of their interest in terms of exploitation.
-With this rationale, the IETF, with its Working Groups RATS, CoRE and SCHC, and GSMA IoT SAFE are the SDOs/industry fora and related working groups that ARCADIAN-IoT focuses the most on.
-The GSMA eSIM and SAM Working Groups are also being actively monitored with the regular participation of the project partners in their meetings.
+With this rationale, the IETF, with its Working Groups RATS, CoRE and SCHC, and GSMA IoT SAFE were the SDOs/industry fora and related working groups that ARCADIAN-IoT focused the most.
+The GSMA eSIM and SAM Working Groups were also being actively monitored with the regular participation of the project partners in their meetings.

-After the analysis that took the ARCADIAN-IoT consortium partners to the targeted standardization communities, awareness actions were taken, standard specifications were implemented/experimented in the project components, and preliminary results were presented and discussed with SDOs members.
-Despite not having final results of the project yet, in the course of the initiatives mentioned, several contributions to standardization were already made (see Section 4.3.4).
+After the analysis that took the ARCADIAN-IoT consortium partners to the targeted standardization communities, awareness actions were taken, standard specifications were implemented/experimented in the project components, and results were presented and discussed with SDOs members and in WG meetings.
+Several contributions to standardization were made (see Section 4), largely exceeding the initial objective of 10: 17 active or very active contributions to SDOs were made (and 118 passive engagement actions).